What to expect

 The Honolulu Marathon Weekend is all about the Aloha Spirit.
 Completing 26.2miles, having fun and at your own pace.

-Kalakaua Merrie Mile – On Saturday December 9, everyone is invited to do the Kalakaua Merrie Mile – One mile through Waikiki.
+Kalakaua Merrie Mile – On the Saturday before the Honolulu Marathon everyone is invited to do the Kalakaua Merrie Mile – One mile through Waikiki.

 The Honolulu Marathon course includes spectacular ocean views alongside world-famous Waikiki Beach, and Diamond Head and Koko Head volcanic craters.